MaxDu17/DynaGuide/README.md

     ).prev_sample # this gives the mu from the paper
 ```

+# Cite our paper
+TODO

+# Code References
+We are grateful for the Calvin [benchmark codebase](https://github.com/mees/calvin) duplicated here in this repository with minor modifications.
+The diffusion policy is adapted from the [Robomimic codebase](https://robomimic.github.io/) also duplicated here with modifications.
+The dynamics model was inspired by the [Dino-WM implementation](https://dino-wm.github.io/) and leverages visuals representations from [Dino-V2](https://dinov2.metademolab.com/).

 # Feedback
 Are you trying to get DynaGuide working and something's wrong?
 The numbers don't look right?
 Send me an email at `maxjdu@stanford.edu` !